ontodev/robot/docs/template.md

 The valid `PROPERTY_TYPE` values are: `subproperty`, `equivalent`, `disjoint`, and (for object properties only) `inverse`.

+### Row Length Error

+A row in the template has more columns than the header row.
+Check the row given in the error message and make sure all columns are in the correct location.

 ### Template File Error

 The template cannot be found in the current directory.
 Make sure the file exists and your path is correct.